 As an owner and lessee of rolling stock, the Group sells freight transportation services to its clients on an unregulated basis, though in certain sectors, depending on the degree of dominance of Russian Railways in the sector, the regulated tariff serves as a benchmark for private operators.
 Key clients of Globaltrans include companies from a number of large Russian blue-chip industrial groups and companies active in the oil, metals, mining, coal and other sectors of the Russian economy.
-Longstanding client relationships, superior quality of service and an experienced management team have enabled Globaltrans to significantly outperform the overall Russian freight rail transportation market in the six months ended 30 June 2009, as compared to the same period the previous year, demonstrating only a 4 per cent. decline in freight rail turnover compared to a 22 per cent. decline in the overall Russian freight rail market, according to Rosstat data.
+Longstanding client relationships, superior quality of service and an experienced management team have enabled Globaltrans to significantly outperform the overall Russian freight rail transportation market in the six months ended 30 June 2009, as compared to the same period the previous year, demonstrating only a 4 per cent. decline in freight rail transport to Russian freight rail market, according to Rosstat data.